RdwanSKhalil/RdwanSKhalil/README.md

 ### ![Education Control System](https://img.shields.io/badge/Education%20Control%20System-%F0%9F%8C%9F-important?style=for-the-badge)

-Created an **Education Control System** with my colleagues, which is a desktop application and website for managing and controlling school work and student grades.
+Developed an **Education Control System** with my colleagues, which is a desktop application and website for managing and controlling school work and student grades.
 It was developed using **C#**, **HTML**, **PHP**, **CSS**, and other tools.

 ---